root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 ROOT binaries with debug symbols are not provided for Linux and macOS.
 Therefore we will manually compile ROOT from the source on a local computer.
 This comes with benefits.
 Many potential issues can be eliminated: a mismatch between the compiler versions; inconsistency between Python versions.
 Additionally, when compiling ROOT from source, it is possible to turn on a few optional features that are not available in the pre-compiled executable version.

 The steps required to compile ROOT from source are [outlined here](https://root.cern/install/build_from_source/).
-To compile ROOT with debug symbols, additionally pass the `-DCMAKE_BUILD_TYPE=Debug` or `-DCMAKE_BUILD_TYPE=RelWithDebInfo` (default) option to CMake.
-The former for a slower ROOT that the debugger can work with without issues, the latter for a faster, optimized ROOT that still contains useful information for the debugger.
+To compile ROOT with debug symbols, additionally pass the `-DCMAKE_BUILD_TYPE=Debug` or `-DCMAKE_BUILD_TYPE=RelWithDebInfo` option to CMake (the former for a slower ROOT that the debugger can work with without issues, the latter for a faster, optimized ROOT that still contains useful information for the debugger).
 Optionally it is useful to add `-Dall=ON` to compile ROOT with all optional features and components turned on.

 To **simplify the install process on Ubuntu and Fedora-based systems** I created **unofficial one-liner scripts**.
 These scripts locate the latest ROOT version on the CERN servers, download the framework source code to the `~/Source/` folder, satisfy the dependencies, build ROOT framework with debug symbols and most common options turned on, install ROOT binaries under `~/Applications/` folder and set up necessary environment variables.
 Scripts can be invoked by the following commands: